Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Time asymptotics

 The main tools to prove our Tauberian theorem are the following two theorems.
 The first is from \cite[Theorem III.9.2]{Korevaar2004} and the second is from \cite[Theorem 4.1]{Korevaar1954}. \begin{theorem} Let $\alpha(t)=0$ for $t<0$, be bounded from below for $t\ge 0$ and be such that the Laplace transform $G(z) = \Lcal\alpha(z)$ exists for $\Re(z)>0$.
 Suppose that $G(\cdot)$ can be analytically continued to an open set containing the closed half-plane $\{ z\in \C \mid \Re(z)\ge0\}$.
 Then the improper integral $\lim_{T\to\infty}\int_0^{T} \alpha(t)dt$ exists and equals $G(0)$. \end{theorem} \begin{theorem} Let $a(t)$ be integrable over every finite interval $(0, T)$, and let $\Lcal a(z)$ be convergent for $z>0$.
 Suppose $\Lcal a(z)$ can be extended analytically to a neighborhood of $z=0$.
 Finally, suppose that where $\psi(t)$ is continuous for $t>0$ and of the form $t^\gamma L(t)$, $L(t)$ slowly oscillating\footnote{$ L:(0, \infty) \to (0, \infty)$ is said to be slowly oscillating if it is continuous and $L(ct)/L(t)\to 1$ as $t\to\infty$ for every $c>0$. }.
 Then \end{theorem}

 Notice Theorem~\ref{theorem:tauber2} does not assume $\psi(T) \to 0$, so the conclusion is different from that of Theorem~\ref{theorem:tauber1}.
 Under the hypotheses of Theorem~\ref{theorem:tauber1}, we can take the $\psi(T)$ in Theorem~\ref{theorem:tauber2} to be a constant function, then Theorem~\ref{theorem:tauber2} only gives that $ \int_0^T \alpha - G(0) = O(1)$, which is weaker than the conclusion of Theorem~\ref{theorem:tauber1}.
-Nevertheless, the flexibility of Theorem~\ref{theorem:tauber2} is due to the fact that we can take $\psi(T)$ to be, for example, polynomials.
-The resultant polynomial upper bound is sufficient for our purposes.
+Nevertheless, the flexibility of Theorem~\ref{theorem:tauber2} is that we can take $\psi(T)$ to be, for example, polynomials, and the consequent polynomial upper bound is sufficient for our purposes.